kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

     - User stories
     - Half-baked feature ideas
     - Bug fixes
-  - The goal is to get stuff out of our head and into GH
+  - The goal is to get stuff out of our heads and into GH

 - Icebox
   - = items that are low priority in the product backlog